 Events including bulb painting are run to involve local schools in various activities.
 The charity Racing To School is one which supports young people’s learning and development with the aim of encouraging an interest in horse racing.
 The racecourse also works closely with the National Citizen Service and supports Active Communities Network.

-Book your VIP tickets and packages for Royal Ascot & QIPCO Champion’s Day in 2020 here and experience the races in true style.
+Book your VIP tickets and packages for Royal Ascot & QIPCO Champion’s Day here and experience the races in true style.